Makan-Ar/abnb-listing-matching/README.md

 ------------
 1. Create a `.env` file under the `src` directory (see above)
 2. Install the required packages: `pip install -r requirements.txt`
-3. Populate the sqlite database with the data: `python src/data make_dataset.py`
+3. Populate the sqlite database with the data: `python src/data/make_dataset.py`
+   -   This will create a sqlite database under the `data` directory.
+It may take several minutes to complete.
+4. Start the web service: `python src/web_service/api.py` or alternatively `uvicorn src.web_service.api:app --reload --port <API_PORT>`
+   -   This will start the web service on the port specified in the `.env` file.
+   -   You can test the web service by going to `http://localhost:<API_PORT>/docs` in your browser.
+   - Web service documentation is available: `http://localhost:<API_PORT>/redoc`